 - 1. This Hong Kong Standard on Review Engagements (HKSRE) deals with: (Ref: Para.
 A1) - (a) The practitioner's responsibilities when engaged to perform a review of historical financial statements, when the practitioner is not the auditor of the entity's financial statements; and - (b) The form and content of the practitioner's report on the financial statements. - 2.
 This HKSRE does not address a review of an entity's financial statements or interim financial information performed by a practitioner who is the independent auditor of the entity's financial statements.
 (Ref: Para.
 A2) - 3.
 This HKSRE is to be applied, adapted as necessary, to reviews of other historical financial information.
-Limited assurance engagements other than reviews of historical financial information are performed under HKSAE 3000 (Revised).
+Limited assurance engagements other than reviews of historical financial information are performed under HKSAE 3000 (Revised).1

-Relationship with HKSQC 12
+Relationship with HKSQM 12

-4. Quality control systems, policies and procedures are the responsibility of the firm.
-HKSQC 1 applies to firms of professional accountants in respect of a firm's engagements to review financial statements.
-The provisions of this HKSRE regarding quality control at the level of individual review engagements are premised on the basis that the firm is subject to HKSQC 1 or requirements that are at least as demanding.
+4. The system of quality management and policies or procedures are the responsibility of the firm.
+HKSQM 1 applies to firms in respect of a firm's engagements to review financial statements.3 The provisions of this HKSRE regarding quality management at the level of individual review engagements are premised on the basis that the firm is subject to HKSQM 1 or requirements that are at least as demanding.
 (Ref: Para.
 A3-A5)